AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 >
 > This call will retry sending the query a maximum of five times when it fails.

+## Configuration in Spring Boot

+This extension can be added as a Spring Boot starter dependency to your project using group id `org.axonframework.extensions.reactor` and artifact id `axon-reactor-spring-boot-starter`.
+The implementation of the extension can be found [here](https://github.com/AxonFramework/extension-reactor).

 ## Reactor Command Gateway

 This section describes the methods on the `ReactorCommandGateway`.